Sanquinary/discord-active-developer-badge-forever/README.md

 4. **Discord Channel ID**:
    - Open Discord -> Navigate to your server -> Right-click the desired text channel -> `Copy Channel ID`

+5. **Choose Schedule**:
+   - Choose between a monthly (recommended), weekly, daily or custom cron schedule.
+   - The schedule will be stored and a command showing server stats will be executed on the schedule date.

 ### Retrieving the Badge